Meet Eastern Florida State College's President

 In 2017, it earned a prestigious Gold Rating from the Florida Board of Education for its performance in helping students succeed.

 - Students attaining jobs after graduation or continuing their education and

 The College also ranks high among 1,200 similarly-sized colleges in the nation, according to 2016 data from the U.S. Department of Education.
 National rankings include:

-- 36th nationally in awarding Associate Degrees in all disciplines
+- 36th in awarding Associate Degrees in all disciplines

-- 14th nationally in awarding Associate Degrees in Liberal Arts, General Studies, Sciences and Humanities
+- 14th in awarding Associate Degrees in Liberal Arts, General Studies, Sciences and Humanities

-- 28th nationally in awarding Associate Degrees in Science Technologies and Technicians
+- 28th in awarding Associate Degrees in Science Technologies and Technicians

 Beyond his executive duties, Richey has spent time in the classroom as an adjunct professor.
 He taught a 2011 course on wills and trusts and is certified to teach an additional 19 courses in the fields of law and criminal justice.

 Prior to coming to the College, Richey owned his own law practice in Melbourne, Fla., from 1994 to 2008.
 His work included advising businesses on contract negotiations, employment policies, employee benefits, corporate governance and charitable giving programs.